The misunderstood Adam Smith gets both credit and blame for modern capitalism

 Reagan isn't the only politician to be inspired by Smith.

 In 2008, The Wealth of Nations was on Barack Obama's 'essential reading' list in the New York Times.
 Chinese Premier Wen Jiabao carried a copy of 'Smith's book, Theory of Moral Sentiments when travelling.
 While organizations like the Adam Smith Institute are explicitly libertarian, social critics like Noam Chomsky claim that Adam Smith would have despised free-market capitalism.

 In 2013, then-U.S. President Barack Obama invoked Smith to argue for a higher minimum wage.

 "It was Adam Smith, the father of free-market economics, who once said, 'They who feed, clothe, and lodge the whole body of the people should have such a share of the produce of their own labour as to be themselves tolerably well fed, clothed, and lodged.'

 Ryan Hanley is the author of Our Great Purpose: Adam Smith on Living a Better Life.
 He argues that Smith fits neither the right-wing caricature, nor the left-wing counterpart.

 "What he offers is an alternative understanding of market society, and its benefits as well as its shortcomings," Hanley said.

 "At a time in which both sides, left and right, seem unable to come together to acknowledge the genuine concerns that could potentially bind them together, Smith offers us an alternative way of understanding what we really want to get of a humane, decent, political order."

 - Glory Liu is a post-doctoral teaching fellow at the Political Theory Project at Brown University.

-- Ryan Hanley is a professor of political science at Boston University and author of the book Our Great Purpose: Adam Smith on Living a Better Life.
+- Ryan Hanley is a professor of political science at Boston College and author of the book Our Great Purpose: Adam Smith on Living a Better Life.